quistian241/cse15l-lab-reports/lab_5.md

 # **Lab 5 Report**
 ## 1. *How The Different Results Were Found*
 >
 > First I ran `bash script.sh > results.txt` inside both implementations of markdown-parse to create a file that had all the results of running a test on each file.
-Then compared those results using the command of `diff markdown-parse/results.txt markdown-parse-main-three/markdown-parse-main/results.txt`, where the first class path is for **my markdown-parse implementation** and the secound classpath is for **the provided one back in lab 9**.
-One noteable change made to script.sh one that first prints out the file name and the test result on the same line.
+> Then compared those results using the command of `diff markdown-parse/results.txt markdown-parse-main-three/markdown-parse-main/results.txt`, where the first class path is for **my markdown-parse implementation** and the secound classpath is for **the provided one back in lab 9**.
+This command prints out all the differences line by line in each of our results.txt files.
+> One noteable change made to script.sh one that first prints out the file name and the test result on the same line.
 This change is one that allows you to identify not only the differences between the two files but know which .md file it coresponds to since they aren't always in order.
 >
 > **The script.sh change:**
 > ```